BenjaminSchiller/DNA/FORMATS.md

 Weights
 ---------------------
 So far, only very simple **weights** have been implemented.
-Each weight consists of one, two, or three numbers, either double or int.
+Each weight consists of one, two, or three numbers, either int, long, or double.
 In case of multiple numbers, they are separated by ";".
-Hence, hhe general format of these basic weights is as follows:
+Hence, the general format of these basic weights is as follows:

 	${w1}
 	${w1};${w2}